-Looking for amazing places to relax and admire greenery, when you’re out on summer vacation or a city break in Europe?
-Here’s a Dreams & Design curated list of the most beautiful gardens of the Old Continent, which includes must-see botanical gems and historical landmarks in Italy, Spain, France, Denmark, Poland, Bulgaria and England.
+Looking for amazing places to relax and admire greenery, when you’re out on summer vacation or a city break?
+Here’s a Dreams & Design curated list of the most beautiful gardens in Europe, which includes must-see botanical gems and historical landmarks in Italy, Spain, France, Denmark, Poland, Bulgaria and England.
 Visit them this summer or in the early autumn, before the weather becomes too cold and gloomy.

 1. Jardin Botanique d’Èze